Rheumatic fever care at Mayo Clinic

 Health care providers at Mayo Clinic provide care for you as a whole person.
 They take the time to get to know you and work with you to provide exactly the care you need.

 Advanced diagnosis and treatment

-The inflammation from rheumatic fever can cause permanent damage to the valves of the heart, causing them to narrow or leak.
-Doctors in the Valvular Heart Disease Clinic have expertise and experience treating people with heart valve diseases.
+The inflammation from rheumatic fever can cause permanent damage to the heart valves, causing them to narrow or leak.
+Doctors in the Valvular Heart Disease Clinic have expertise and experience treating people with heart valve disease.